eclipstech/linux-basics-course/docs/07-Networking/05-Troubleshooting.md

     ```

   - To check the port status use **`netstat`** command and to use it along with port number use below command.
+    netstat can be use to print information of the network connection, routing table,
     ```
     [caleston-repo-01: ~]$ netstat -an | grep 80 | grep -i LISTEN
     ```